Did you know that 20% of unsuccessful purchases on eCommerce sites are due to bad product descriptions, according to Nielsen Norman Group?

 Here you are able to enter product features such as:

-Type it in and hit Enter key to fit them into the box.
+Type it in and hit the enter key to fit them into the box.

 Aim for around 300 words per product.